Conrad-Labs/react-material-ui-seed-template/docs/Hooks.md

 logout();
 register(email, password, firstName, lastName);

-user.firstName, user.LastName ...
+user.firstName, user.lastName ...
 ```

-Note: `user` object is set by the login function according to the user returned by backend.
+Note: `user` object is set by the login function according to the user returned by backend so attributes may vary.

 ## 2. [`useConfig`](/src/hooks/useConfig.js)

-The `useConfig` hook is used to access the configuration context.
+The `useConfig` hook is used to access the configuration context created in [ConfigContext](/src/contexts/ConfigContext.jsx).
 It provides a simple way to retrieve configuration settings without having to manually use the `useContext` hook.

 ### Usage